Exploring High-Grade Lithium in the Lithium Triangle

-Lithium Chile Inc (TSXV:LITH) is a resource company currently exploring 15 wholly-owned lithium-rich properties in the Chilean portion of the lithium triangle.
-Located in Northern Chile, the Lithium Chile properties make up a collective 148,500 hectares covering 13 lithium-rich salars and are all located within a 300-kilometer radius of the Atacama salar, which hosts the largest lithium from brine production in the world.
+Lithium Chile Inc. (TSXV:LITH, OTC:LTMCF) is a resource company currently exploring 17 wholly-owned lithium-rich properties in the Chilean portion of the lithium triangle.
+Located in Northern Chile, the lithium Chile properties make up a collective 166,950 hectares, which include 16 salars and one laguna.
+The properties are all located within a 300-kilometer radius of the Atacama salar, which hosts the largest lithium brine deposit in the world.
 Lithium Chile is currently conducting preliminary exploration activities on four of its properties.

-The lithium triangle is a region that covers areas of Northern Chile, Northwestern Argentina and Southwestern Bolivia and includes the Atacama, Olaroz and Uyuni salt flats.
+The lithium triangle is a region that covers areas of northern Chile, northwestern Argentina and southwestern Bolivia which includes the Atacama, Olaroz and Uyuni salt flats.
 Responsible for 54 percent of global lithium resources, it also represents three jurisdictions with contrasting approaches to lithium exploration.
-While Bolivia has barely scratched the surface of their lithium resource and Argentina has only recently ramped up exploration activities following the introduction of a more mining-friendly government, Chile has purveyed a strong lithium market for many years.
-Chile is also far ahead of both other countries when it comes to ease of doing business, levels of corruption, cost of production and facilitating entry for foreign companies.
+While Bolivia has barely scratched the surface of its lithium resource and Argentina has only recently ramped up exploration activities following the introduction of a more mining-friendly government, Chile has purveyed a strong lithium market for many years.
+Chile is also far ahead of Bolivia and Argentina when it comes to ease of doing business, levels of corruption, cost of production and facilitating entry for foreign companies.

-Lithium Chile entered this lithium-rich region in 2015 with the staking of 11 of their 15 properties and immediately conducted a surface sampling program of which all samples ranged from 400 ppm lithium to 1,400 ppm lithium.
-With these results, the company established five target properties—Coipasa, Helados, Atacama, Talar and Turi—which have been undergoing geophysical surveys.
-Following this, an initial drilling program is targeted to start in April 2018 and Lithium Chile expects to release initial resource estimates over the course of the year.
+Lithium Chile entered this lithium-rich region in 2015 with the staking of 11 of its 17 properties and immediately conducted a surface sampling program of which all samples ranged from 400 ppm lithium to 1,400 ppm lithium.
+With these results, the company established six target properties—Coipasa, Ollague, Helados, Atacama, Talar and Turi—which have undergone geophysical surveying.
+Initial drill programs are currently underway across the six properties.
+Lithium Chile expects to release initial resource estimates for its projects in the near term.

 - Near-surface lithium brines with highs of 525 mg/L to 1,410 mg/L on five properties

-- Moderate magnesium to lithium ratios of 3.4 to 8.8
+- Moderate magnesium to lithium ratios of 2:6 and 7:8

-- Conducting geophysical surveys on the top five properties
+- Geophysical surveys are complete on the top six properties and drilling is ongoing.

 - Experienced management team with over 100 years of experience and strong Chilean connections

-- Tightly held share structure with 63 percent of shares held by management team
+- Tightly-held share structure with 63 percent of shares held by management

-In 2015, Lithium Chile staked claims on 15 lithium properties totaling 148,500 hectares in Northern Chile, all within a 300-kilometer radius of the Atacama salar.
-The wholly-owned properties (Coipasa, Turi, Helados, Talar, Norte, Ollague, Carcote, Ascotan, Atacama, Los Morros, Mariposas, Aguilar and three additional properties purchased in November 2017) are high-value lithium prospects and some were previously held by Barrick (TSX:ABX,NYSE:ABX), Newmont (NYSE:NEM) and SQM (NYSE:SQM).
+Since 2015, Lithium Chile has staked claims on 17 lithium properties totaling 166,950 hectares in northern Chile, all within a 300-kilometer radius of the Atacama salar.
+The wholly-owned properties (Coipasa, Turi, Helados, Talar, Norte, Ollague, Carcote, Ascotan, Atacama, Los Morros, Mariposas, Aguilar) purchased in November 2017 are high-value lithium prospects.
+A number of the properties were previously held by major mining companies including Barrick Gold (TSX:ABX,NYSE:ABX), Newmont Goldcorp (NYSE:NEM) and SQM (NYSE:SQM).

 At only $3.00 per hectare, the staking costs of the properties totaled $162,000 and maintenance costs for all projects remain low.
 There are also no outstanding work commitments on any of the properties.
 Since the acquisition, Lithium Chile has conducted sampling on all the projects and this effort helped establish the target properties for geophysical surveys.
-While the geophysical analysis of these projects is underway, Lithium Chile is looking to commence drilling of up to 4,000 meters on their targets by April 2018, with initial NI 43-101 resource estimates expected within the same year.
+While the geophysical analysis and drilling of these projects are underway, Lithium Chile is looking to establish maiden NI 43-101 resource estimates on its key properties.

 Exploring the top priority properties

-Coipasa is a 11,300-hectare property on an Andean salar belt and on the border of Northern Chile and Bolivia.
+Coipasa is an 11,300-hectare property on an Andean salar belt on the border of northern Chile and Bolivia.
 Lithium Chile currently controls approximately 90 percent of this prospect.
 Preliminary exploration shows a range of results measuring 310 mg/L to 1,410 mg/L lithium.

 The Atacama project is a 5,600-hectare property which sits on the border of the Atacama salar, just over 30 kilometers away from the Chilean border with Argentina.
 Near-surface samples from recent exploration work on the property have shown samples of up to 1,330 mg/L lithium, grades that are comparable to production grades at SQM and Albemarle Salar de Atacama plants.

 The geophysical survey on the Atacama project identified multiple open-ended horizontal zones that vary from 50 to 75 meters in thickness.
-The company believes that these zones host resistivity values of less than 3 ohms and has geophysical characteristics similar to the lithium-rich aquifers at the Salar de Atacama.
+The company believes that these zones host resistivity values of less than three ohms and have geophysical characteristics similar to the lithium-rich aquifers at the Salar de Atacama.

 Talar is a 3,500-hectare project that sits on an Andean salar belt, less than 40 kilometers away from the Chile and Argentina border.
 The project’s preliminary exploration results range from 290 mg/L to 740 mg/L lithium.